aniketGhetla/Football/README.md

-# ⚽ Football Analytics System
+# ⚽ Football AI Analyzer

 This project performs **football formation detection**, **player & ball tracking**, and computes metrics like **speed**, **distance covered**, and **ball possession** using computer vision and deep learning techniques.